Skip to Content

 Each of the Mary Seacole Leadership programme participants is allocated a mentor for support and guidance throughout the 9-month programme.
 FNF asks the programme participant to arrange an initial meeting with their mentor to identify their personal development plan and project objectives, timelines, methods and plans for sustainability and spread.

 The mentor may make further suggestions for development and broker introductions that would be useful for the programme participant to make contact with.
-It should be noted that there is no additional funding for the cost of the project or travel expenses for either the mentor or programme participant.

 We ask the mentor to meet with the programme participant bi-monthly for the duration of the programme.
 This enables the mentor to check and evaluate progress and provide ongoing advice and support.